maniospas/Blombly/docs/basics/blocks.md

 dynamic patterns than regular keyword arguments, namely the reuse of arbitrary preparations before calling methods.
 For example, one can declare configuration blocks that generate the arguments and inline them within the calling parenthesis.

-Here is an example:
+Blombly comes alongside several [macros](../advanced/preprocessor.md).
+One of this is `@signature => @expression`, which is a shorthand for code blocks that only consist of returning a value.
+This should not be confused with the `->` notation, which represents a consise return statement.
+As a mnemonic, think of the shorthand notation we present here as the amalgamation of various symbols from the equivalent `@signature = {->@expression}`.
+Below is an example that combines all terminology up to now.

 ```java
 // main.bb